The Bankrate promise

 Alternatives to scholarships

 Paying for college may seem like an insurmountable task, but there are a lot of resources available to make the process easier.
-Here are some strategies to consider as you plot out your next steps:
+Here are some strategies to consider as you plan your next steps:

 - Fill out the Free Application for Federal Student Aid (FAFSA) form.
 This form helps state and federal agencies determine the aid you may qualify for, which can include grants.
 You also need to fill out a FAFSA form to apply for federal student loans, which come with fixed interest rates and benefits like deferment, forbearance and income-driven repayment plans.

 - Look into work-study jobs.
-There are a variety of work-study programs available, which can help you pay for school as you go if you’re willing to work part time.
+Work-study programs can help you pay for school as you go if you’re willing to work part time.
 You’ll need to fill out the FAFSA form to see which work-study opportunities are available for the college you’ve chosen.

 Scholarships are available for many different groups of people, interests and hobbies.
-With some expert searching, you can find some niche scholarships.
+With some expert searching — for example, using a scholarship search engine or roundup lists — you can find some niche scholarships.

 If you decide to apply for scholarships, be proactive and stay on top of deadlines.
 Through hard work and a little quirkiness, you could find some great scholarship opportunities.